vulkano-rs/vulkano-book/src/01-introduction/01-introduction.md

 opt-level = 1
 ```

-Note: If you run into any issues with this guide, please [open an
+Note: If you run into any issues with this book, please [open an
 issue](https://github.com/vulkano-rs/vulkano-book/issues).
 If you have issues with vulkano itself,
 please also [open an issue](https://github.com/vulkano-rs/vulkano/issues).